rimu/no-qanon/README.md

 An anti-fascist domains blocklist of QAnon, conspiracy, fake news, far-right and discriminatory websites.

-Distributed under the [anti-fascist licence](https://github.com/rimu/no-qanon/blob/master/LICENSE.txt).

-By blocking the websites linked to hate groups and bad actors, it aims to defuse propaganda and slow the spread of false informations (psyops, astroturfing).
+By blocking the websites linked to hate groups and bad actors, it aims to defuse recruitment, propaganda and slow the spread of disinformation via tactics such as psyops, astroturfing, trolls, false flags, sockpuppeting, stochastic terrorism, FUD.

 A domains blocklist only blocks entire websites: it's unfortunately unable to block anything on social media where radicalization often happens.
-It will still definitely reduce exposition to harmful information.
+It will still definitely reduce exposition to false and harmful informations.
 Fascists prey on the vulnerable so stay vigilant and consider also using a social media blocklist if needed.

+Distributed under the [anti-fascist licence](https://github.com/rimu/no-qanon/blob/master/LICENSE.txt).

 ## Hosts format